kingluddite/web-dev-notes/development/tools/tmux/tmux-cheatsheet.md

 `$ tmux -u`

 ## Buffers
+`:%bd|e#` (kills all buffers but current one)

 ### Kill all buffers
-* If you have a ton of buffers and want to clean them up with one command, here it is
+* If you have a ton of buffers and want to clean them up with one command, here it is:

 `:bufdo bd`